web-archive-group/ELXN42-Article/elxn42.md

 | 9.   | 39989   | twimg.com             |
 | 10.  | 35280   | macleans.ca           |

-**This paragraph needs a re-write given updated data** We can get a sense of how social media shapes what people share, although old legacy media was surprisingly well-represented in the Canadian context: the Canada Broadcast Corporation (especially their election day dashboard), the two highest-circulation newspapers the *Globe and Mail* and *Toronto Star*, and popular television networks CTV and Global News.
+We can get a sense of how social media shapes what people share, although old legacy media was surprisingly well-represented in the Canadian context: the Canada Broadcast Corporation (especially their election day dashboard), the two highest-circulation newspapers the *Globe and Mail* and *Toronto Star*, and popular television networks CTV and Global News.
 While the *Huffington Post*'s Canadian edition made an appearance, we were surprised by the degree to which traditional media dominated.

 The domains shared also affected their permanent archiving.
-By comparing this list of unique URLs to the Internet Archive's [Wayback Availability JSON API](https://archive.org/help/wayback_api.php), which takes a user-provided URL and determines whether there is an archived, accessible copy in the main [Wayback Machine](http://archive.org/web), we found that of the 263,708 unique URLs, 221,491 were not found.
-This gives the Wayback Machine a coverage rate of 16.01% in our corpus.
+By comparing this list of unique URLs to the Internet Archive's [CDX Availability API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server), which takes a user-provided URL and determines whether there is an archived, accessible copy in the main [Wayback Machine](http://archive.org/web), we found that of the 334,841 unique URLs, only 20.34% or 68,112 existed at all in the Wayback Machine.
+Of those 68,112 URLs, only 33,685 had been archived relatively recently, between August and December 2015.
 This is largely due to the domains that are largely excluded from the Wayback Machine: Twitter, Facebook, and YouTube, for example.

-Given that there would be a delay between now and when the websites are included in the Wayback Machine – in many cases between six and 24 months – this is reasonable coverage (Ainsworth et al, 2013).
-We plan to periodically revisit these results at quarterly intervals, to see how quickly these URLs are ingested into the Wayback Machine.

-This will help contribute to a growing body of literature around how many URLs are actually included in the Wayback Machine.
+This speaks to the importance of social media crawls.
+334,841 links were shared by everyday people during the election, and only roughly one in five would appear in the global Wayback Machine.
+Twitter archiving is a useful complement to a broader web archiving strategy.

 ### Embedded images